How to observe Juneteenth in central Iowa

 Despite the continued violence against Black Americans after the end of the Civil War, the Black community still rallied around and celebrated that date in June as the day they learned they were free

-It was not until 2021, that President Joe Biden signed a bill Congress passed, to set aside Juneteenth, or June 19th, as a federal holiday.
+It was not until 2021 that President Joe Biden signed a bill Congress passed to set aside Juneteenth, or June 19, as a federal holiday.

 There are a number of events in Central Iowa, to commemorate Juneteenth.